 Dealing with ants

 To keep ants out, try some feeding stations or ant traps on the four legs of your BSF box.
-In a bowl or so, mix in some sugary water.
+In a bowl or so, mix in some sugary water or black oil.
 These divert their attention from the BSF box.
 If we do it the drastic way, mix in some boric acid.
 When this stuff is carried back to the queen, it can get their whole colony destroyed.
 But I hope we don't need to go this far.

 Also, like before, start off with a small amount of food first.
 Then, slowly work your way up as your BSF grubs grow bigger.
 As we already know, nature leaves nothing to waste & any excess food in the bin will definitely attract one or two visitors.

 Eco-enzyme (or garbage enzyme) also helps keep ants away effectively & it's much milder than some strong solutions.
 It's also super easy & cheap to make.
 In a box or bucket, mix in a 1:10:3 ratio of 1 part sugar : 10 parts water : 3 parts food scraps of your choice.

 The 3 parts can be left-over foods or fruits.
 Citrus is great for this because of the terpene in their rinds.
 Let the mix ferment in a dry, cool place.
 Remember to open the lid to let the CO2 out so the pressure doesn't crack the container.
 In about 2 months, you can get some of that juice to spray around your BSF box.
 You'll see much fewer ants.